Module 3: History as a Choice — Interactive Rebasing

 |---|---|---|

 | Force pushing a shared branch | You rebased a branch that others are already working on, rewriting the history they depend on. | Communicate immediately.
-If others haven’t done much work, they can git fetch and git reset --hard origin/branch.
-If they have, you may need to revert the force push via the reflog. |
+If others have no local work, they can fetch and reset deliberately.
+If they do, coordinate a recovery plan instead of pushing again. |

 Run the following bash script in a safe, empty directory to generate the repository and the messy history.